 During the summer period a shallow spiker such as a sarrel roller (a roller with small fixed spikes) is ideal to keep the surface of the lawn open.
-This lets in air and also helps any rain or irrigation penetrate into the soil and down to the roots of the plant.
+This allows in air and also helps any rain or irrigation penetrate into the soil and down to the roots of the plant.
 This can be carried out monthly during the growing season, if soil conditions allow.

 Early autumn is the ideal time for hollow tining the lawn.
 This can be used in conjunction with scarifying, over seeding and top dressing.
-Autumn is a great time to renovate the lawn, as the ground is still very warm from the constant summer warmth.
+Autumn is a great time to renovate the lawn, as the ground is still very warm from the summer.
 This ensures your lawn will get the maximum benefit from these tasks.
 Avoid hollow tining once the temperature drops and growth slows, as it can be quite disruptive and requires warmth to make a full recovery.

-Once growth starts to slow at the end of the season slit tining or spiking can be beneficial, before growth finally tails off and winter sets in.
+Once growth starts to slow at the end of the season, slit tining or spiking can be beneficial before growth finally tails off and winter sets in.
 Slitting is great for pruning the grass roots, aiding root development.